-In agreement with findings in refs.
-[29,30,39,40] the remelted ingots show a significant reduction in sulfides and a good correlation of the NMI content and their specific types (oxides, oxislufides and sulfides) with the corresponding contents of oxygen and sulfur in the steel.
-As oxides often act as This article is protected by copyright.
-All rights reserved nucleus for the sulfide formation ^[16,19], the rising content of oxides after remelting with alumina containing slag also leads to a higher content of mixed type oxisulfides.
+In agreement with findings in previous studies,^[29,30,38,40] the remelted ingots show a significant reduction in sulfides and a good correlation of the NMI content and their specific types (oxides, oxislufides, and sulfides) with the corresponding contents of oxygen and sulfur in the steel.
+As oxides often act as nucleus for the sulfide formation,^[16,19] the rising content of oxides after remelting with alumina-containing slag also leads to a higher content of mixed type oxisulfides.
 For the electrode, there is also a good correlation of the oxygen content and the oxides at both positions but, especially at the rim, a significant discrepancy of the sulfur content with the sulfides.
 A potential reason for this discrepancy could be strong segregations of especially larger sulfides in combination with different sample volumes analyzed by chemical analysis and SEM.
-The NMI of the type mullite, which is dominating in the electrode, is typical for roller bearing steels ^[33].
-Al2O3 and MA spinel type NMI are often found in steels after remelting with alumina and MgO containing slags ^[20,23,24,27-30,39] but, according to refs.
-[3,11,33] Al2O3 type NMI have significant negative effects on fatigue properties.
-Only with the alumina-free slag, the oxygen and the aluminum content in the liquid bath can be kept low enough to avoid Al2O3.
-The formation of chemically completely different types of NMI in the remelted ingots compared to the electrode confirms, in agreement with refs.
-[16,18,19,23,30,31], that they are newly formed during solidification, and are no survivors from the electrode as described in refs.
-[25,26].
-While Al2O3 containing slags are used widely and successfully in industrial applications for several decades to remove large NMI, especially sulfides, Al2O3 free slags systems have gained more interest in recent years ^[39,41] and offer the additional option to change the type of oxide inclusion.
+The NMI of the type mullite, which is dominating in the electrode, is typical for roller bearing steels.^[33] Al2O3 and MA-spinel-type NMI are often found in steels after remelting with alumina- and MgO-containing slags^[20,23,24,27-30,38] but, according to previous studies,^[3,11,33] Al2O3-type NMI have significant negative effects on fatigue properties.
+Only with the alumina-free slag, the oxygen and the aluminum contents in the liquid bath can be kept low enough to avoid Al2O3.
+The formation of chemically completely different types of NMI in the remelted ingots compared with the electrode confirms, in agreement with previous studies,^[16,18,19,23,30,31] that they are newly formed during solidification, and are no survivors from the electrode, as described in the studies by Sjöqvist Persson et al.^[25,26] While Al2O3-containing slags are used widely and successfully in industrial applications for several decades to remove large NMI, especially sulfides, Al2O3-free slags systems have gained more interest in recent years^[38,41] and offer the additional option to change the type of oxide inclusion.

-Thermodynamic calculations by Factsage showed a good general agreement, both in composition and content, with those NMI detected with SEM-EDX for all three remelted ingots.
-However, the forming sequence from high temperature has to be taken into consideration.
+Thermodynamic calculations by Factsage showed a good general agreement, both in composition and content, with those NMI detected with SEM-EDS for all three remelted ingots.
+However, the forming sequence from high temperature has to be considered.
 In case of trial A33-N with high aluminum and oxygen contents, alumina inclusions are primarily formed.
 These are also the dominant type of inclusions detected in the material.
 Later on a small amount of MA-spinel inclusions are predicted.
-Such specific type of inclusions was not detected, but there is a small population of Al2O3-rich NMI with a higher MgO content, which indicate that some MgO containing inclusions have formed.
-This is in good agreement with experimental and simulation results in ref.
-[30], where also mixtures of Al_2O_3 and MA-spinel inclusions were detected and predicted after remelting with a high alumina containing slag.
+Such specific type of inclusions was not detected, but there is a small population of Al2O3-rich NMI with a higher MgO content, which indicates that some MgO-containing inclusions are formed.
+This is in good agreement with experimental and simulation results in the study by Shi and Park,^[30] where also mixtures of Al_2O_3 and MA-spinel inclusions were detected and predicted after remelting with a high alumina-containing slag.

-In case of remelting with the 6% alumina containing slag (trial A6-N), having a much lower aluminum, a severely higher magnesium and a similar oxygen content, the formation of NMI starts with MA-spinel which is later on partially transferred to and complemented with alumina inclusions.
-This corresponds well with the wide-stretched area ranging from about 60% to 90% Al2O3 composition and indicate, that mixed types inclusions and not two separate populations of inclusions were formed.
+In case of remelting with the 6% alumina-containing slag (trial A6-N), having a much lower aluminum, a severely higher magnesium, and a similar oxygen content, the formation of NMI starts with MA-spinel which is later on partially transferred to and complemented with alumina inclusions.
+This corresponds well with the wide-stretched area ranging from about 60% to 90% Al_2O_3 composition and indicate, that mixed types inclusions and not two separate populations of inclusions were formed.